Yi-YaoWang/AES/README.md

 It is uesd for educational purpose.

-Coding by Yi-Yao Wang,  Ting-You Li and Yi-Wen Wang.
+This project is coding by Yi-Yao Wang,  Ting-You Li and Yi-Wen Wang.